Aiyoku no Eustia: Novels

 Harvest has publicized an Aiyoku no Eustia novel series, consisting of five volumes written by Sasa Miyachiruda.
 Each volume focuses on a different heroine's scenario.
-The first volume, Kegare Tsubasa no Yūsutia Kuroki Hane was published on November 25, 2011, the second volume, Kegare Tsubasa no Yūsutia Aoki Tsuki, was published on December 20, 2011.
-The third volume, Kegare Tsubasa no Yūsutia Shiroki Seijo, was published on February 2, 2012, and the two final volumes, Kegare Tsubasa no Yūsutia Kin'iro no Ōjo, and Kegare Tsubasa no Yūsutia Konton no Tenshi, were published on March 25, 2012, and June 20, 2012.
-A novel entitled Kegare Tsubasa no Yūsutia Auld Lang Syne, written by Okita Kazuhiko, was published by Paradigm on December 22, 2011.
+The first volume, Aiyoku no Eustia Kuroki Hane was published on November 25, 2011, the second volume, Aiyoku no Eustia Aoki Tsuki, was published on December 20, 2011.
+The third volume, Aiyoku no Eustia Shiroki Seijo, was published on February 2, 2012, and the two final volumes, Aiyoku no Eustia Kin'iro no Ōjo, and Aiyoku no Eustia Konton no Tenshi, were published on March 25, 2012, and June 20, 2012.
+A novel entitled Aiyoku no Eustia Auld Lang Syne, written by Okita Kazuhiko, was published by Paradigm on December 22, 2011.

 Drama CD

 Geneon Universal has released an audio drama series for Aiyoku no Eustia, containing six chapters, the first chapter was released on October 26, 2011, and the last chapter was released on August 10, 2012.
+The scenario was supervised by August staff, with each chapter focusing on the past of various characters in the story.